A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 You should definitely know where the nearest in-network hospital is, and which urgent care facilities are in your health plan’s network.
 You’ll also want to make sure your preferred primary care and specialists are in-network with any health plan you’re considering.

-If you choose to use out-of-network medical providers, you can expect to receive a balance bill, on top of the normal cost-sharing you’d have to pay when using an in-network provider.
+If you choose to use out-of-network medical providers, your plan may or may not provide any coverage.
+And even if it does, you can expect to receive a balance bill, on top of the normal cost-sharing you’d have to pay under the terms of your coverage.

 But fortunately, federal rules took effect in 2022 to prevent “surprise balance billing.”
 That means patients are no longer subject to out-of-network balance bills in emergency situations, or in situations where they go to an in-network hospital but unknowingly receive care from an out-of-network provider while they’re there.